marcoshsq/Projeto_02_Python_DSA/README.md

 <h3>About:</h3>

-This repository contains my studies of the Python language and its libraries following the Python 3 specialization available on Coursera, as well as other tutorials on the libraries.
+This repository contains my studies of the Python language and some of its libraries following the Python 3 specialization available on Coursera, as well as other tutorials on the libraries.

 ##